An interview with UpCircle Beauty™

 What are the properties and benefits of coffee oil?
 What impact does it have on the skin?

 There are a number of benefits for the skin.
 For example, the coffee oil firms and tightens your skin; fine lines and wrinkles look smoother.
 The caffeine stimulates the blood circulation which lightens up dark circles around the eyes; it also makes blood vessels smaller which causes a reduction of skin puffiness and can make skin look less red.
-You can read all about it here:

 I may change the focus a bit now.
 On your website you say: "Our aim is to reduce waste in a variety of industries, and we are proud to support low-income workers around the world where we can."
 Can you tell me a bit more about this?
 In which way do you support low-income workers?

 We fund an impact project in Goa, India, called Project “Saaf Samudra” which means “clean sea” in Hindi.
-With our funding this project removes 1,942 kg of multi-layered-plastic (MLP) from Goa’s coastline, before it enters the Arabian Sea.
+With our funding this project so far removed 1,942 kg of multi-layered-plastic (MLP) from Goa’s coastline, before it enters the Arabian Sea.
 In other terms, that's nearly 1 million single-use plastic pouches removed from the coastline!
 The impact project empowers waste-workers with a fair wage as well as economic subsidiaries, health insurance and access to a dignified and inclusive workplace.

 It's so important to remember that plastic pollution is as much of a human problem as it a planet problem.
 Waste-workers often have no access to healthcare, secure pay or formal workplaces.
 We want to change that.